-Saddle thrombus is exclusively a feline phenomena, causing a severe situation where the lodged clot cuts off blood supply to the legs.
+Saddle thrombus is nearly exclusively a feline phenomena (it is reported in dogs rarely), causing a severe situation where the lodged clot cuts off blood supply to the legs.
 The lack of nutrient rich, oxygen rich blood reaching the tissues of the legs leads to severe pain, disuse of the legs and severe damage to the tissues, blood vessels, and nerves.

 Typically, cats that are predisposed to saddle thrombus have underlying cardiac disease that increases turbulence to the flow of blood through the heart.
 This increased turbulence makes these patients more prone to the formation of clots.
 Cats with hyper-thyroidism are prone to a cardiac condition called hypertrophic cardiomyopathy.
 Therefore, saddle thrombus tends to be associated with cats that have hyperthyroidism.